Ukraine prosecutor opens criminal case against Russian officials

 The statement accused the Russian officials of "carrying out illegal interference" in the work of Ukraine's law enforcement bodies and armed forces.

-"(This interference) is aimed at aiding the terrorist organizations 'Donetsk People's Republic' and 'Luhansk People's Republic' in their criminal activities and obstructing the performance of duties by government officials," it said.
+"(This interference) is aimed at aiding the terrorist organisations 'Donetsk People's Republic' and 'Luhansk People's Republic' in their criminal activities and obstructing the performance of duties by government officials," it said.

-The separatists have declared two "states" in mainly Russian-speaking eastern Ukraine centered on the cities of Donetsk and Luhansk and say they will not return to Kiev's rule.
+The separatists have declared two "states" in mainly Russian-speaking eastern Ukraine centred on the cities of Donetsk and Luhansk and say they will not return to Kiev's rule.

 President Petro Poroshenko has offered the regions broad autonomy but says they must remain part of Ukraine.